- Parks and Recreation Home

 - Parks & Recreation Projects

 Premier Park Reservations

-- A deposit of $650 ($500 refundable deposit and $150 non-refundable cleaning fee) is due at time of submitting your application to reserve the date.
+- A deposit of $650 ($500 refundable deposit and $150 non-refundable cleaning fee) is then due to reserve the date.

 Foothills Park -